smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Health/Heat-Health-Analysis.md

 A reporter spent time with Michael Thomas and Alberta Wilkerson in the afternoon of July 20, 2019, and observed this scene.
-On July 20, 2019, the average temperature between 4 and 5 p.m. in their home was 96.0 degrees, with a heat index of 109.2.
+On July 20, 2019, the average temperature between 4 and 5 p.m. in their home was 96.0 degrees, with a heat index of 109.2, according to sensors placed in the home.

 #### Supporting code and output \[cq\]